yhagio/tutorialedge.net/content/projects/building-imgur-clone-vuejs-nodejs/part-8-deploying-our-app.md

 ```

+With this now in place, let's test our automated deployment by making a code change to our repository.

 ### Handling Credentials

 With this in place, the final piece of the puzzle is to give Travis the credentials needed in order to deploy your AWS account.